Speaker: Dr. Mohamed-Slim Alouini, King Abdullah University of Science and Technology (KAUST)

 Dr. Das is a recipient of 12 Best Paper Awards at prestigious conferences, such as ACM MobiCom and IEEE PerCom, and numerous awards for teaching, mentoring and research including the IEEE Computer Society’s Technical Achievement Award for pioneering contributions to sensor networks, and University of Missouri System President’s Award for Sustained Career Excellence.
 He serves as the founding Editor-in-Chief of Elsevier’s Pervasive and Mobile Computing Journal, and as Associate Editor of the IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Mobile Computing, Journal of Parallel and Distributed Computing, and ACM Transactions on Sensor Networks.
 Dr. Das is a Distinguished Alumni of the Indian Institute of Science, Bangalore.
 He is an IEEE Fellow.

-Vijay is a Fellow of the British Computer Society (FBCS), a Fellow of the IEE, UK (FIEE), a Fellow of the Institute of Mathematics and Applications, UK (FIMA), a Fellow of the Australian Institute of Engineers (FIEAust), a Fellow of the Australian Computer Society (FACS) and a Fellow of the Institutio of Electronic and Telecommunication Engineers (FIETE).
+Vijay is a Fellow of the British Computer Society (FBCS), a Fellow of the IEE, UK (FIEE), a Fellow of the Institute of Mathematics and Applications, UK (FIMA), a Fellow of the Australian Institute of Engineers (FIEAust), a Fellow of the Australian Computer Society (FACS), a Fellow of the Institution of Electronic and Telecommunication Engineers (FIETE) and a Fellow of the Royal Chartered Institute Information Security, UK (FCIIS).